Paperform vs Wufoo: Which Is Better in 2026?

 Paperform offers 30,000+ professionally designed templates spanning eCommerce, bookings, payments, surveys, registrations, and workflow automation.
 Whether you're building an order form, a client intake questionnaire, or a registration page, there's likely a polished template ready to customise.

-Wufoo's template library sits at roughly 400 templates, all constrained by the platform's limited feature set — no payment templates, no calculator templates, no signature workflows.
-The 75x gap isn't just volume; it's a reflection of how much more Paperform can do.
+Wufoo's template library sits at roughly 400 templates, all constrained by the platform's limited feature set, with no payment templates, calculator templates, or signature workflows.
+The 75x gap is partly volume and partly a function of how much more Paperform can actually do.

 Active Development